18F/18f.gsa.gov/_join/open-positions/acquisition-product-manager-gs15.md

 listed: true
 ---

-We're hiring a Product Manager for the 18F Acquisition team at the GS-15 level to help us build amazing products for our clients.
+We're hiring a Product Manager for the 18F Acquisition team at the GS-15 level to help us build amazing products for our agency partners.
 This page includes key objectives for the role as well as the official job description.
 The [Duties]({{site.baseurl}}/join/product-manager-gs15/#duties) and [Qualifications]({{site.baseurl}}/join/product-manager-gs15/#qualifications) on this page are specific to the GS-15 level position.
 You can apply at the bottom or learn more about the application process at [Joining 18F](https://18f.gsa.gov/join/#how-to-apply).

 **Please note: Innovation Specialist is the official government title for this Product Manager position.**